brinkmanlab/IslandCompare/ui/static/faq.md

 :   Genomic islands that have been more anciently incorporated into a genome can ameliorate into the given genome, meaning their sequence composition will come to more closely resemble that of the host genome.
 Genomic islands transferred between closely related species will also have a weaker compositional signature.
 This can complicate predictions by sequence-composition based tools like SIGI-HMM and IslandPath-DIMOB.
 Additionally, these tools were selected with the intent of prioritizing precision, potentially sacrificing recall to some extent.

-What are the issues with running an incomplete genome through IslandCompare?
+What are there issues with running an incomplete genome through IslandCompare?

 :   Incomplete genomes are first reordered against a user-selected reference genome.
 The quality of contig reordering will depend on the sequence similarity between the two organisms and the quality of the draft genomes.
-Contigs unique to the custom genome or contigs that could be placed in several position according to the reference genome (such as identical transposases that could not be solved by short read assembly software will remain unaligned and placed at the end of the pseudochromosome.
-These contigs that could not be ordered are shown in ???.
-Contig gaps are indicated by ???.
+Contigs unique to the custom genome or contigs that could be placed in several position according to the reference genome (such as identical transposases that could not be resolved by short read assembly software) will remain unaligned and placed at the end of the pseudochromosome.

-    Due to the pitfalls of short read sequencing and the unknown quality of contig reordering against a reference, predictions in IslandCompare by the integrated genomic island prediction tools could falsely predict genomic islands, and could miss real genomics islands.
-A proper assessment of the accuracy of genomic island prediction in incomplete genomes is being performed, and until such assessment is complete, all genomic island predictions in incomplete genomes through IslandCompare should be carefully evaluated for validity.
+    Due to the pitfalls of short read sequencing and the unknown quality of contig reordering against a reference, predictions in IslandCompare by the integrated genomic island prediction tools could falsely predict genomic islands, and could miss real genomic islands.
+A proper assessment of the accuracy of genomic island prediction in incomplete genomes is being performed, and until this assessment is complete, all genomic island predictions in incomplete genomes through IslandCompare should be carefully evaluated for validity.

 What if my microorganism has several replicons?